supahgreg/ttrss-article-headline-toggle/README.md

 Installation
 ------------
-Copy the `article_headline_toggle` directory to the `plugins` directory of your Tiny Tiny RSS installation.
+1. Copy the `article_headline_toggle` directory to the `plugins` directory of your Tiny Tiny RSS installation.
+2. Go to Preferences / Plugins and enable `article_headline_toggle`.